 In order to qualify as a REIT, we must distribute annually to our stockholders at least 90% of our REIT taxable income, determined without regard to the deduction for dividends paid and excluding net capital gain.
 In order for dividends to be counted as satisfying the annual distribution requirements for REITs, and to provide us with a REIT-level tax deduction, the dividends must not be "preferential dividends."
 A dividend is generally not a preferential dividend if the distribution is pro rata among all outstanding shares of stock within a particular class, and in accordance with the preferences among different classes of stock as set forth in the REIT's organizational documents.
 There is no de minimis exception with respect to preferential dividends.
-Therefore, if the Internal Revenue Service (the "IRS") were to take the position that we inadvertently paid a preferential dividend, we may be deemed either to (a) have distributed less than 100% of our REIT taxable income and our status as a REIT could be terminated for the year in which such determination is made if we were unable to cure such failure.
+Therefore, if the Internal Revenue Service (the "IRS") were to take the position that we inadvertently paid a preferential dividend, we may be deemed either to (a) have distributed less than 100% of our REIT taxable income and be subject to tax on the undistributed portion, or (b) have distributed less than 90% of our REIT taxable income and our status as a REIT could be terminated for the year in which such determination is made if we were unable to cure such failure.
 It also is possible that under certain technical rules relating to the deduction for dividends paid, the IRS could take the position that redemptions taxed as dividends impair our ability to satisfy our distribution requirements under the Code.
-To avoid certain issues related to our ability to comply with the REIT distribution requirements (see "U.S. Federal Income Tax Considerations- Qualification as a REIT - Annual Distribution Requirements"), we have implemented procedures designed to track our stockholders' percentage interests in our common stock and identify any such dividend equivalent redemptions, and we will be successful in preventing all dividend equivalent redemptions.
-We can provide no assurance that we will not be treated as inadvertently paying preferential dividends.
+To avoid certain issues related to our ability to comply with the REIT distribution requirements (see "U.S. Federal Income Tax Considerations- Qualification as a REIT - Annual Distribution Requirements"), we have implemented procedures designed to track our stockholders' percentage interests in our common stock and identify any such dividend equivalent redemptions, and we will decline to effect a redemption to the extent that we believe that it would constitute a dividend equivalent redemption.
+However, we cannot assure you that we will be successful in prev